onnx/onnx/docs/Operators-ml.md

 ## ai.onnx.ml
 ### <a name="ai.onnx.ml.ArrayFeatureExtractor"></a><a name="ai.onnx.ml.arrayfeatureextractor">**ai.onnx.ml.ArrayFeatureExtractor**</a>

-  Select elements of the input tensor based on the indices passed.
+  Select elements of the input tensor based on the indices passed.<br>
+      The indices are applied to the last axes of the tensor.

 #### Version